 Ok, we’re entering a section of dire predictions for neighbours of Israel.

-Moab will have attacks on its major cities at night, and cross will fail.
+Moab will have attacks on its major cities at night, and commerce will fail.
 The suffering caused by the broken economy is sketched in with sad detail.

 Israel has connections with Moab, even though they are enemies.
 David was related to people from Moab, via Ruth.
 And further back, they are related to Lot, the brother of Abraham.